 AI is already changing the world of business, and you can only expect the current trends to continue in the near and distant future.
 Think of a world where most of your company’s administrative processes, as well as repetitive tasks, are automated, and your marketing efforts take into account every last detail thanks to data-driven insights.

 You’ll be able to make even more accurate predictions for the future, and pinpoint exactly where you’re lacking.
-Not to mention that the constantly evolving technology makes way for some outstanding digital product ideas, so you should always watch out for new AI possibilities!
+Not to mention that the constantly evolving technology makes way for some outstanding digital product ideas, so you should always watch out for new AI possibilities such as Generative AI software!

 In this article, we’ve defined what AI is, how it works, and what its main types and subsets are.
 We’ve gone through the main uses of AI in business, the possibilities and benefits that it poses for entrepreneurs, and how it’s currently applied across different industries.
 We’ve also glanced at the future of Artificial Intelligence, and the opportunities that still lay ahead of us.